nobrowning/draft_llm_conf_benchmark/draft-cui-nmrg-llm-benchmark.md

 --- abstract

-This document specifies an evaluation framework and related definitions for intent-driven network configuration using Large Language Model(LLM)–based agents.
+This document specifies an evaluation framework and related definitions for intent-driven network configuration using Large Language Model(LLM)-based agents.
 The framework combines an emulator-based interactive environment, a suite of representative tasks, and multi-dimensional metrics to assess reasoning quality, command accuracy, and functional correctness.
 The framework aims to enable reproducible, comprehensive, and fair comparisons among LLM-driven network configuration approaches.

 --- middle

 # Introduction

 Network configuration is fundamental to ensuring network stability, scalability, and conformance with intended design behavior.
 Effective configuration requires not only a comprehensive understanding of network technologies but also advanced capabilities for interpreting complex topologies, analyzing dependencies, and specifying parameters accurately.
-Traditional automation approaches such as Ansible playbooks{{A2023}}, NETCONF{{RFC6241}}/YANG models{{RFC7950}}, or program-synthesis methods—either demand extensive manual scripting or are limited to narrow problem domains{{Kreutz2014}}.
-In parallel, Large Language Models (LLMs) have demonstrated the ability to interpret natural‐language instructions and generate device‐specific commands, showing promise for intent‐driven automation in networking.
-However, existing work remains fragmented and lacks a standardized way to measure whether an LLM can truly operate as an autonomous agent in realistic, multi‐step configuration scenarios.
+Traditional automation approaches such as Ansible playbooks{{A2023}}, NETCONF{{RFC6241}}/YANG models{{RFC7950}}, or program-synthesis methods-either demand extensive manual scripting or are limited to narrow problem domains{{Kreutz2014}}.
+In parallel, Large Language Models (LLMs) have demonstrated the ability to interpret natural-language instructions and generate device-specific commands, showing promise for intent-driven automation in networking.
+However, existing work remains fragmented and lacks a standardized way to measure whether an LLM can truly operate as an autonomous agent in realistic, multi-step configuration scenarios.

-Despite encouraging results in individual subtasks, most evaluations{{Wang2024NetConfEval}} rely on static datasets and ad hoc metrics that do not reflect real‐world complexity.
+Despite encouraging results in individual subtasks, most evaluations{{Wang2024NetConfEval}} rely on static datasets and ad hoc metrics that do not reflect real-world complexity.
 As a result:
 - There is no common benchmark suite covering diverse configuration domains (routing, QoS, security) with clearly defined intents, topologies, and ground truth.
-- Existing tests seldom involve interactive environments that emulate vendor‐specific device behavior or provide runtime feedback on command execution.
+- Existing tests seldom involve interactive environments that emulate vendor-specific device behavior or provide runtime feedback on command execution.
 - Evaluation metrics are often limited to simple syntactic checks or isolated command validation, failing to capture whether the intended network behavior is actually achieved.

-Consequently, it is difficult to compare different LLM approaches or to identify gaps in reasoning, context‐sensitivity, and error‐correction capabilities{{Long2025}}{{Liu2024}}{{Fuad2024}}{{Lira2024}}.
+Consequently, it is difficult to compare different LLM approaches or to identify gaps in reasoning, context-sensitivity, and error-correction capabilities{{Long2025}}{{Liu2024}}{{Fuad2024}}{{Lira2024}}.
 To address these shortcomings, this document introduce **NetConfBench**, a holistic framework that provides:
-1. An emulator­based environment (built on GNS3) to simulate realistic device interactions.
+1. An emulatorbased environment (built on GNS3) to simulate realistic device interactions.
-2. A benchmark suite of forty tasks spanning multiple domains, each defined by intent, topology, initial state, and expert‐validated ground truth.
+2. A benchmark suite of forty tasks spanning multiple domains, each defined by intent, topology, initial state, and expert-validated ground truth.
-3. Multi­dimensional metrics—*reasoning score*, *command score*, and *testcase score*—that evaluate an agent’s internal reasoning coherence, semantic correctness of generated commands, and functional outcomes in the emulated network.
+3. Multidimensional metrics-*reasoning score*, *command score*, and *testcase score*-that evaluate an agent's internal reasoning coherence, semantic correctness of generated commands, and functional outcomes in the emulated network.

-NetConfBench aims to enable reproducible, comprehensive comparisons among single­turn LLMs, ReAct­style multi­turn agents, and knowledge­augmented variants, guiding future research toward truly autonomous, intent‐driven network configuration.
+NetConfBench aims to enable reproducible, comprehensive comparisons among singleturn LLMs, ReActstyle multiturn agents, and knowledge-augmented variants, guiding future research toward truly autonomous, intent-driven network configuration.

 # Terminology